Linguistics in science fiction: Learning alien language

 In his book, Meyers wrote that authors have a preconceived notion that language learning is hard and even labelled Childhood’s End by Arthur C. Clarke as being overrated for equating language learning to the construction of the pyramids.

-The difficulty of learning a truly Alien language is a main theme in Suzette Haden Elgin's novel Native Tongue.
+It is also noted in Ria Cheyne's article, Created Languages in Science Fiction, in the journal of Science Fiction Studies, that:"In this way, the encounter with the alien language is the encounter with the alien: the created language is both the means by which information about the alien is communicated and the form that brings these beings into life."The difficulty of learning a truly Alien language is a main theme in Suzette Haden Elgin's novel Native Tongue.

 Language medium

 With invented species, aliens, and other such characters in science fiction comes not only constructed languages but also new mediums using which these characters speak.
 As Meyers points out:

 Auditory

 A common medium of communication employed by science fiction authors is the familiar one of vocal-auditory used by humans.
 In order to make this more exotic and suited to the alien theme of the story, some writers choose to tweak the method of producing this medium of communication.
 This could come in the form of a difference in physiology or structure of the alien as seen in Isaac Asimov’s Hostess.
 In his story, Asimov’s alien is described as having a different mouth structure to a human, although his speech sounds similar to that of a human on Earth:

 Gordon R. Dickson describes just as much in his work The Christmas Present (see: The Star Road), with the jellyfish-like alien described as having a voice that was: